 ●a “contextual” area placing the intended Dissertation work in a larger social, psychological, philosophical, cultural, aesthetic, or historical perspective

 The three areas should represent three distinct intellectual traditions.
 For example, if a student plans to work on a Dissertation involving the design of a new learning technology using audio signal-processing, the student might select “learning technologies” as the primary area, “audio signal processing” as the technical area, and “constructivist learning theory” as the contextual area.
 In deciding on the scope/granularity of each area, it is useful to think of a topic that could be the subject of a semester-long graduate course.

 The student (in consultation with their Faculty Advisor) assembles a three-person committee consisting of specialists in the three areas of the exam.
 The Faculty Advisor serves as chair of the committee.
 At least two of the committee members should be MAS faculty members or Media Lab principal investigators.
 (Exceptions can be granted upon written request.)
 The Faculty Advisor typically supervises the “primary area”, but that is not required.

 Proposal for the General Exam

 The student first submits a proposal to MAS graduate committee (MASCOM).
 The proposal should include:

-●A short (roughly one-page) overview of the overall theme of the General Exam, including short descriptions of the three areas and how they relate to the overall theme.
+●A short (300-500 word) overview of the overall theme of the General Exam, including short descriptions of the three areas and how they relate to the overall theme.
 Note that the General Exam is not a dissertation proposal, but rather a way for the student to explore and develop expertise in areas relevant for their future dissertation research

 ●A reading list for each of the three areas in the exam, compiled by the student in consultation with the committee member for each area.
 The reading list should focus on “classic” works from the field (not just recent conference papers).
 The reading list could be similar to a reading list from a graduate seminar course.